MarsTechHAN/keras2ncnn/README.md

 ## This project is still WIP.

-### If you want me to support a model, you can create an issue and attach the keras file.
+### If you want me to support a model, you can create an issue and attach the keras h5df file.
-Currently there is no plan for detection or model complex model, but welcome for PR.

 ---